jblotus/explosivewebsprogramming/source/_posts/2010-12-12-issue-tracking-with-lighthouseapp.md

 <pre lang="bash">this is my commit message [#1] //#1 is the ticket number</pre> To close a ticket do this:

 <pre lang="bash">this is my commit message [#1 state:resolved] //#1 is the ticket number</pre> All of the keywords go inside square brackets [].
-I usually don&#8217;t close tickets directly from a commit, and I find that assigning a commit to a specific ticket is usually good enough.
+I usually don't close tickets directly from a commit, and I find that assigning a commit to a specific ticket is usually good enough.
 You can do some pretty crazy things with Beanstalk such as automatic deployment, just from a simple commit message.

 [Here is a complete list of Lighthouse keywords][14].